-Figure 8Annual variation of integrated quality of sediments of the YS (2006-2017).
-Blue = Good, Green = Neutral, Red = Bad.
-(Source: C-NSAP Figure 2.11 p 25)
+Figure 9.
+Annual variation of integrated quality of sediments of the YS (2006-2017).

-A second monitoring network is focused at bathing beaches and other recreational areas with similar monitoring and dissemination programs in China (C-NSAP, p 37 - 39) and RO Korea (K-NSAP, p 76-81), This monitoring program is intended to provide up-to-date information, disseminated through web pages and other means, on beach and near-shore weather, pathogens, and biological hazards (e.g., jellyfish).
+Blue = Good, Light blue = Neutral, Grey = Bad.
+Source: C-NSAP, Figure 2.11p 25.
+A second monitoring network is focused at bathing beaches and other recreational areas with similar monitoring and dissemination programs in PR China (C-NSAP, p 37-39) and RO Korea (K-NSAP, p 76-81), This monitoring program is intended to provide up-to-date information, disseminated through web pages and other means, on beach and near-shore weather, pathogens, and biological hazards (e.g., jellyfish).
 The occurrence of jellyfish blooms has been increasing in frequency and in geographical range, influencing the maritime economy in many ways, causing significant economic losses.
-Both China and RO Korea suffered from the influence brought by the jellyfish bloom, so there was long-term international cooperation between two countries.
-In 2007, the first large scale green tide caused by Ulva broke out in Qingdao coast, and it recurred every subsequent year as shown in the Figure 10.
+Both PR China and RO Korea suffered from the influence brought by the jellyfish bloom, so there was long-term international cooperation between two countries.
+In 2007, the first large scale green tide caused by Ulva broke out in Qingdao coast, and it recurred every subsequent year as shown in Figure 10.